 As long as you have a car and a smartphone, delivering packages through Amazon Flex is a great way to make some extra cash.
+You can even do it on the side of a day job!
 At tax time, though, your life can get pretty complicated.

 This article will teach you all the tips and tricks you need to get your Amazon Flex taxes right.
 We'll even show you all the tax deductions you can take to bring your tax bill down as much as possible.